 At the end of each spring term the Financial Aid Office will check your academic transcript to make sure you have achieved the required cumulative GPA, earned the required number of credits, maintained the appropriate pace, and are not on academic probation.

 If you do not meet the satisfactory academic progress requirements, you will not be eligible to receive federal or state financial aid for the next school year.
 Federal financial aid includes, but not limited to, federal Direct student loans, federal Direct parent loans, federal Pell and SEOG grants, and federal work study.

 The Financial Aid Office will mail a letter to each student who fails to maintain the minimum satisfactory academic progress requirements.
 The letter will detail the deficiencies and the steps for reinstating your financial aid eligibility.

-Students who have lost their financial aid eligibility due to academic deficiencies have the opportunity to appeal for reinstatement.
-The student must write a detailed letter explaining the extenuating circumstances (death, divorce, illness, etc) that hindered them from meeting the satisfactory academic progress requirements.
-The letter must come complete with documentation of extenuating circumstances (death certificates, doctor’s note, etc.), and explain why they failed SAP and what has changed what will allow the student to make satisfactory academic progress at the next evaluation period.
+Students who have lost their financial aid due to academic deficiencies have the opportunity to appeal for reinstatement.
+The student must write a detailed letter explaining the extenuating circumstances (death, divorce, illness, etc) that hindered them from making satisfactory progress.
+It is suggested that the letter come complete with documentation of the extenuating circumstances (death certificates, doctor’s note, etc.), and explain why they failed SAP and what has changed that will allow the student to make satisfactory academic progress at the next evaluation period.
 A financial aid appeals committee made up of various members of the University community, including academic and administrative personnel, will meet to review the appeal letters.
 Decisions to reinstate eligibility or to deny and appeal are made in a fair and equitable manner based on the information the student provided in the letter, the supporting documentation, and a review of the academic record.
 If the student provides documentation falling under TITLE IX of the Higher Education Act of 1972 we may be required to disclose it to other university officials.
-Please click here and review the information provided on the university's TITLE IX information page.
-Note: If you decide to appeal, make sure you submit your appeal letter and supporting documents by the required date as noted in the letter you receive from the Financial Aid Office.